Tloxipeuhca/node-flickr-sync/README.md

   9. Continue upload process after an upload error occur ;
   10. Add an application launcher for windows, double click on the sync.bat;
   11. Update photo permissions if config file change ;
-  12. Update photo tags if needed (creating or updating subfolders).
+  12. Update photo tags if needed (creating or updating subfolders) ;
+  13. Remove duplicated photos from same photoset.

 ## Donation